EmadHussien/Food-Ordering-Application/README.md

     - Used Mockito for unit testing to ensure the robustness and reliability of the service and controller layers.

+- Security Authentication and Authorization with Keycloak:
+  - Integrated Keycloak for managing user authentication and authorization.
+  - Configured Keycloak to handle OAuth2 and OpenID Connect protocols.
+  - Implemented role-based access control (RBAC) using Keycloak's role management.

+- Secure API Endpoints:
+  - Secured RESTful API endpoints to ensure that only authenticated users can access specific resources.
+  - Used Keycloak's token validation to protect endpoints and verify user roles.

 ### Technologies Used
 <b>Spring Boot</b>: The backend framework used.